Zilliqa/zilliqa-js/README.md

 **Parameters**

 - `version` (32 bits): the current version
 - `nonce` (64 bits): Counter equal to the number of transactions sent by the sender of this transaction.
+It's value is always (current account nonce + 1).
 - `to` (160 bits): Destination account address.
 Incase of new contract account, set as `0000000000000000000000000000000000000000`
 - `pubkey` (264 bits): An EC-Schnorr public key that should be used to verify the signature.
 Determines the sending address of the transaction
 - `amount` (128 bits): Transaction amount to be transferred to the destination address.